 When Selling Online…

-If you are also selling online, you will have to think of the additional monthly expenses that go into keeping your ecommerce store up and running.
+If you are also selling online, you will have to think of the additional monthly expenses that go into keeping your eCommerce store up and running.
 Different websites and payment methods will have different fees such as listing prices or they will take a certain % of your income.
+This can include: website maintenance costs (monthly subscription fees, or web designer costs), website domain costs, product listing fees, shipping/drop shipping costs, credit card processing, etc.

 If you’re selling in person, think of working with local publications or other local companies who could help sponsor to help you get the word out there of your new brand.
 Also, look into beauty trade shows and their marketing packages.
 These can get pretty pricey, but there is a lot of education online on how to start out.